About Spartan Cyber Security

 Vice President, Legal

-At Spartan Cyber Security, Romero provides legal oversight and counsel on cybersecurity governance, regulatory exposure, and executive accountability.
-His background in federal enforcement and compliance supports leadership decision-making that must withstand regulatory, contractual, and legal scrutiny.
+At Spartan Cyber Security, Romero provides legal oversight on cybersecurity governance, regulatory exposure, contractual risk, and executive accountability.
+His background in federal enforcement ensures that advisory recommendations consider investigative posture, compliance defensibility, and litigation awareness.

 Tyrone Finch, BS (Biology)